-Ok back to the watermelon carrot pupsicles and all things dogs.
+Ok back to this pupsicles recipe and all things dog.

 Can Dogs Eat Popsicles?

 Dogs can eat popsicles that are whole food based.
 Meaning no store-bought popsicles.

 You want some free of sugar or artificial sweeteners and made with whole foods such as real fruit or vegetable juice, peanut butter, bone broth, or plain Greek yogurt.

 Avoid artificially sweetened popsicles, as they could contain the dangerous additive xylitol, a sugar alcohol that's toxic to dogs.